janknobloch/EISTAPIClient/docs/DefaultApi.md

 # **getWhatzappQUestion**
 > StudentQuestion getWhatzappQUestion(body)

-forwards a new Whatzapp question
+forwards a new Whatsapp question